chrisbudnik/youtube-data/youtube/readme.md

         """Extracts video transcript."""
         pass
 ```
 2. **Playlist**: Represents a collection of videos.
 It has a primary function of extracting all videos that are part of it.
 This is achived with `get_playlist_videos` method that gathers all correspodning `Video` in a list format.
+[Check out the implementation here](./youtube/playlist.py)
 ```python
 class Playlist:
     ...